 I tend to be very direct and pragmatic in an effort to make progress in a short amount of time.

 I really enjoy doing couples work, despite it’s challenges it is very rewarding to help couples move past crises and deepen their connection.

-How Not to Play the Blame Game – A tool to improve communication in relationships
+How to turn an argument into a productive conversation – A tool to improve communication in relationships